Seven (brand)

 SEVEN is an Indian lifestyle brand that manufactures and markets casual and sportswear clothing and footwear.
-The brand was launched in February 2016 by Indian cricketer and former captain of the Indian national cricket team, Mahendra Singh Dhoni and RS Seven Lifestyle.
-Dhoni is the brand ambassador of SEVEN and also owns footwear side of the business.
+It was launched in February 2016 by Indian cricketer and former captain of the Indian national cricket team, Mahendra Singh Dhoni and RS Seven Lifestyle.

+In January 2026, the South Korean brand Fila completed the purchase of a controlling stake (51%) in Seven Spa, the company that owns the Indian brand, in an all-cash transaction valued at €26.8 million.

 Background

 SEVEN was launched by RS Seven Lifestyle (owned by Rhiti Group) and MS Dhoni on 19 February 2016 in New Delhi.
+Dhoni is the brand ambassador of SEVEN and also owns footwear side of the business.

-Dhoni was announced as the global brand ambassador.
-The brand was launched as a lifestyle brand, with plans to manufacture and market sportswear; both clothing and footwear.
-Clothing and fashion accessory side of the brand is owned by RS Seven Lifestyle whereas footwear side of the brand is owned by MS Dhoni.
-Dhoni also has a licensing agreement with RS seven. ₹150 crore to ₹200 crore were spent by investors in development and distributions of the brand.
-Manufacturing for the brand is done in India, China and Vietnam.
+Originally launched as a lifestyle brand with plans for sportswear, both clothing and footwear, its clothing and fashion accessory side is controlled by RS Seven Lifestyle (RSSL), while the footwear side is owned by MS Dhoni, which has a licensing agreement with RSSL.

+It was reported that ₹150 crore to ₹200 crore were spent by investors in development and distributions of the brand.
+Its products are manufactured in India, China and Vietnam.